Skip to main content

 Yes, many people benefit from combining group and individual therapy.
 Group therapy provides unique benefits like peer support and social learning, while individual therapy offers focused personal attention.

-Search our directory to find mental health facilities offering group therapy.
+Use our directory to find facilities offering group therapy near you.

 Search Treatment Centers